Logo

 How to Fix It

 Shift your focus entirely from the outcome to the repetitions.
 Use a wall calendar and put a giant Red 'X' every day you complete your tiny habit.
 Your only job is to not break the chain.
 You aren't doing it to get abs; you're doing it to cast a vote for your identity.
+Building consistent small wins through implementation intentions and habit stacking makes this process feel almost effortless.

 ⚠️ Information Gain: What This Chapter Gets Wrong or Oversimplifies